SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 can come up with obstacles challenging enough for the players to run wild.
 > Be descriptive.
-Keep in mind the old rule of “show, don’t tell.”
+Keep in mind the old rule of "show, don’t tell."
 Make your characters and scenes as interesting as you can.
 Try to work as many senses as possible into descriptions.
 Think about how novelists do it, and follow their example.
 (All right, it is